 The North American Electric Reliability Corporation (NERC) is the nation’s electric reliability organization authorized by Congress and certified by the Federal Energy Regulatory Commission (FERC) to develop technical standards that ensure reliability – including the cyber and physical security – of the bulk electric system.
 NERC standards are developed with input from technical experts in all sectors of the North American utility industry and FERC approves or remands the standards for modification.
 Once approved, they are mandatory and enforceable.
 Nuclear reactors are also subject to mandatory cyber standards required by the Nuclear Regulatory Commission (NRC).

 Nevertheless, Congress remains concerned that the North American electric grid is vulnerable to attack and has debated and enacted various legislative proposals to strengthen the security of the bulk electric system.
-In the aftermath of several high-profile cyber and ransomware attacks, there has been a growing call from Congress for additional mandatory cyber and ransomware incident reporting requirements.
+In the aftermath of several high-profile cyber and ransomware attacks as well as increases in physical attacks to electric infrastructure, there has been a growing call from Congress for additional mandatory cyber and ransomware incident reporting requirements and a review of the effectiveness of existing reliability standards for the physical security of the electric grid.
 Attention has also focused on vulnerabilities not in the design and operation of the grid itself, but in the supply chain, where utilities have little control over manufacturing practices, the insertion of malware, or business operations of third parties.

 NWPPA’s Position